Frodojj/shrimp-notes/README.md

 		- Higher order function that returns another function that transforms coordinates in the element (with width/height of the bounding box) to coordinates in the SVG node's viewBox.
+	- static clientEvent(name, e, init)
+		- Convenience function that makes a custom event for a at clientX/Y.
 	- static drawEvent(e, {buttons, point})
 		- Convenience function that makes a custom DRAW event.
 	- static endEvent(e, {buttons, point})
 		- Convenience function that makes a custom END event.
-	- static makeEvent(name, e, buttons, \[x, y])
+	- static eventDetail(node, \[x, y], {buttons, point})
-		- Convenience function that makes a custom event for a DrawingTool.
+		- Makes detail objects for the custom event.
-	- static removeChildFromPoint(e)
+	- static removeTop(e)
-		- Removes an element that is at e.init point and contained by e.currentTarget.
+		- Removes an element at e.init point and contained by currentTarget.
+	- static startEvent(e, init)
+		- Convience function to make a custom START event.
 	- listeners
 		- Array of parameters applied to add/removeEventListener.
 	- addTo(node)